 In addition, a creditor who has ‘security’ on an asset may seize that asset if you do not make payments on the loan.
 Creditors who have a security interest are called ‘secured’ creditors.
 Security is sometimes also called collateral, and may include money or goods that you promise to give the creditor if you do not pay the debt.
 A common type of security is property, such as your vehicle or your house.
 For example, if you default on your car loan the creditor may be able to repossess your car without having to sue you first.
 If you do not pay your mortgage the mortgage lender has the right to go through a court process to foreclose on your home.
 See the page on foreclosure for information about the foreclosure process.

-Some of the options a trustee in bankruptcy may discuss with you include:
+Some of the options a Trustee may discuss with you are: